mozilla/pluotsorbet/README.md

   }
   ```

-- Counting events with calleer context: This is useful to understand which call sites are the most common.
+- Counting events with caller context: This is useful to understand which call sites are the most common.
   ```
   function readBytes(fileName, length) {
     runtimeCounter && runtimeCounter.count("readBytes " + arguments.callee.caller.name);